OlderNed/python-guides/problem-solving.md

 * Read a file with multiple lines
 * Do the same calculation on multiple values
-* The input to your method is a list
+* The input to your function or method is a list
 * Handle a string as a list of characters

 ### The kinds of loops